Bergen: Climate

 Bergen has a temperate oceanic climate (Köppen: Cfb, Trewartha: Dolk), with mild summers and cool winters.
 Rainfall is plentiful in all seasons, along with intermittent snowfall during winter, which often melts quickly.
 The exceptionally plentiful precipitation that defines the city is caused by orographic lift, sometimes causing more than two months of consecutive rainy days.
 The city is therefore considered the rainiest city in Europe, although it is not the wettest "place" on the continent.

 Bergen's weather is much warmer than the city's latitude (60.4° N) might suggest.
-Temperatures below −10 °C (14 °F) are rare.
 Summer temperatures sometimes reach the upper 20s, although temperatures over 30 °C were previously only seen a few days each decade.
-The growing season in Bergen is exceptionally long for its latitude, more than 200 days.
 Its mild winters and proximity to the Gulf Stream provide the city with a plant hardiness zone of 8b and 9a depending on location; this zone is much more common below 50°N even in Europe, with cities as far south as Bordeaux, Thessaloniki and Istanbul falling into this category.
-The average date for the last overnight freeze (low below 0 °C) in spring is April 4 and average date for first freeze in autumn is November 7 giving a frost-free season of 216 days.

 Extreme temperatures are also quite rare in the city.
 The highest temperature ever recorded was 33.4 °C on 26 July 2019, beating the previous record from 2018 at 32.6 °C degrees, and the lowest was -16.3 °C in January 1987.

 The city is quite cloudy year round, although old sunshine hours data might have caused an underestimate of sunshine hours, due to the city's mountainside location.
 A new sun recorder was established at Bergen Airport, Flesland (a location with less terrain obscuring the sun) in December 2015, and this recorded an average of 1,596 hours of sun annually during 2016–2022.